haydenzheng314/core-infra-dalian-onboarding/03-Git/git.md

 Way 1: **REC**

-1. Create a directory named **liferay-portal** in /home/repo

-2. Launch terminal in /home/repo/liferay-portal . type to make the directory a repository.
+1. In terminal, create the directory, make it a repository.
 ```
+    mkdir /home/repo/liferay-portal
+    cd /home/repo/liferay-portal
     git init
 ```

-3. Copy liferay-portal repo from hard disk to /home/repo/liferay-portal
+2. Copy liferay-portal repo from hard disk to /home/repo/liferay-portal

-4. Change the origin from others' to yours.

-    In your forked repo on GitHub, click **code**, copy the SSH URL.
+3. In your forked repo on GitHub, click **code**, copy the SSH URL.

-    Back to terminal, type:
+4. Back to terminal, change the origin from others' to yours by typing:
 ```
     git remote set-url origin ${SSH URL}
 ```